microstijn/PreVirS/README.md

 - $k_{\text{dark}}(T)$: Temperature-dependent decay rate.
 - f(S): Factor accounting for salinity.

+Depending on the quality of the data we will also create separate categories for adsorbed and free virus particles.

 ### Temperature and genotype-specific decay

 Temperature ~ decay often follows an Arrhenius equation: